Eslorex/VR-Tools/README.md

 I will add more tools i've made and their visual representation soon.

 # ColliderUpdater
-Modifies the height and position of the player's Capsule Collider based on the height and position of the VR Camera.
-This adjustment is implemented as a useful precautionary measure, aiming to prevent the player from trying to peer through walls or maneuver through narrow tunnels.
+ColliderUpdater adjusts the height and position of the player's Capsule Collider according to the height and position of the VR Camera.
+If no ground is detected (e.g., during flight), the height is set to the maximum collider height defined.
+This maximum height can be determined by the player's real-life height, which can be derived from the VR Device.

+In various scenarios, this functionality proves beneficial for ensuring accurate physics and avoiding potential errors, particularly when navigating through tunnels.